Chelsea v Manchester City

-A thrilling 2-1 win at Stamford Bridge followed, thanks to goals from Kante and Hazard, bettering a 50th minute reply from Llorente.
-That forced the fixture into extra-time and then penalties, Chelsea holding their nerve from the spot to book a quick-fire return to the national stadium courtesy of a 4-2 result.
+A thrilling 2-1 win at Stamford Bridge followed, thanks to goals from Kante and Hazard, bettering a 50th-minute reply from Llorente.
+That forced the fixture into extra-time and then penalties, Chelsea held their nerve from the spot to book a quick-fire return to the national stadium courtesy of a 4-2 result.

 Victorious manager Maurizio Sarri told members of the press at the end of the match his boys showed a great level of determination to get the result and thought the right team progressed.
 Opposite number Mauricio Pochettino took it on the chin, saying he’d prefer to lose on penalties than in the game itself.
 That win means Sarri is only the sixth manager to take Chelsea to the final of the tournament and the fourth to achieve that during his first season at the club.

 Bookies Aren’t Impressed